germal/OpenCVB/README.md

 ![](media/4586d56c7a17e4e113da812370ffc437.png)

-*In the image above, the Algorithm Combo Box contains only those algorithms that use the OpenCV Threshold API – specified in the “Subset Combo Box”.
-The “CartoonifyImage_Basics” algorithm is just one of the algorithms using the OpenCV Threshold API.*
+*In the image above, the subset is “\<All\>” has been selected and the complete list of algorithms will appear in the combo box on the left.
+If the subset selected was “Threshold”, only those algorithms using the OpenCV threshold API would appear in the combo box on the left.*

 The ability to create subsets from the hundreds of algorithms makes it easier to study examples of an OpenCV API or OpenCVB algorithm usage.
-All the OpenCV API’s that are used and all the OpenCVB algorithms are listed in the “Subset Combo Box”.
+All the OpenCV API’s that are used and all the OpenCVB algorithms are available in the list of subsets.
 In addition to all the OpenCV API’s and OpenCVB algorithms, several higher-level groupings are available.
 For instance, selecting “\<OpenGL\>” will select only the algorithms that use OpenGL.
-The “\<All\>” entry in the Subset Combo Box will restore the complete list of algorithms in the Algorithm Combo Box.
+The “\<All\>” entry in the Subset Combo Box will restore the complete list of algorithms.

 **Why VB.Net?**